intuition-dev/intuDocs/docs/static.md

 ### SEO and static Demo

-From business POV SEO is very important.
-Static is what is used for SEO.
-In most applications SEO is something that you need to maximize.
+From business POV SEO is very important for most applications.
+Static is what is used for SEO, so static is not optional.

 [<img src="http://img.youtube.com/vi/979v1byfuSU/0.jpg" width="400"/>](http://www.youtube.com/watch?v=979v1byfuSU)

 Because it is Pug, it takes minimal effort to do AMP if needed.
 Or locale/i18n.
+Etc. Since it generator, you can generate anything.

 ---